March 24, 1629 - The first game law was passed in the American colonies by Virginia.

 March 24, 1864 - An eight-day Federal operation between Batesville and Coon Creek, Ark. began, and a Federal operation against Indians near Camp Lincoln in the Oregon Territory began.
 Confederate cavalry under the command of Nathan Bedford Forrest captured Union City, Tenn.

 March 24, 1864 – During the Civil War, skirmishes were fought at Oil Trough Bottom, in the vicinity of Crossroads, Ark.; and near Goodrich Landing, La.

 Marh 24, 1864 - Federal Military Intelligence reports were coming in from North Carolina indicating that the long-anticipated completion date had arrived early for the ironclad, CSS Albermarle.
 This formidable vessel featured a double layer of iron plating, instead of one as was usual in ironclads.
 The “torpedoes” (more like floating mines) were being pulled out of the river below Hamilton, N.C., to allow her to go to sea.

 March 24, 1865 – During the Civil War, a skirmish occurred near Dannelly’s Mill, Ala.

-March 24, 1865 – Spurling’s Raid continued in Conecuh County, Ala. as Union trooped destroyed the railroad at Gravella/Owassa.
+March 24, 1865 – Spurling’s Raid continued in Conecuh County, Ala. as Union troops destroyed the railroad at Gravella (present-day Owassa).
 Evergreen and Sparta were also attacked on this day, and Willie McCreary of Belleville was taken prisoner.